Ethics (Upd: Aug 23, ’25)

 Reaction

 Needless to say, Ozerk and I were in shock.
 Julie Becton Gillum, a multiple butoh festival curator from Asheville, North Carolina, was with us during this whole ordeal.
-We had reached out and received council from a Dharamsala therapist Rajita Ramachandram regarding what we are to do in our situation since there were also 2 children currently living with Lee.
+We had reached out and received council from a Dharamsala therapist Rajita Ramachandram regarding what we are to do in our situation since there were also 2 children currently living with Lee (part of his adopted Indian family).

 At the time, it was the beginning of the Autumn semester at Subbody.
 We had spoken to Lee that it would be best to share what he told us but to the whole class, which he agreed to.
 Hence, there were several witnesses to Lee’s confession regarding his problem with pedophilia.
 Outside of Julie Becton Gillum, the witnesses seek to remain anonymous.